List of Dark Angel characters: Ames White

-Ames White was the second season's primary nemesis of Max.
+Ames White (portrayed by Martin Cummins (season 2)) was the second season's primary nemesis of Max.
 He is a government agent charged with tracking down and exterminating Manticore escapees in order to conceal the organization's existence.
 He is also part of an ancient cult, known only as the "Conclave", that has infiltrated various levels of society, and over millennia, bred super-humans that are formidable fighters equal to most of the results of the Manticore projects.

 White plays the main antagonist in the final two Dark Angel novels.
 Joshua kills him by ripping off his head towards the conclusion of "After the Dark".

 Asha Barlow

-Portrayed by Ashley Scott (Season 2)

-Asha Barlow is a member of S.1.W., a militant resistance movement against government corruption.
+Asha Barlow (portrayed by Ashley Scott (season 2)) is a member of S.1.W., a militant resistance movement against government corruption.
 She works closely with Logan on Eyes Only missions but does not know Logan is Eyes Only.
 She believes, like Det.
 Matt Sung and most other Eyes Only contacts, that Logan is a messenger for him.
 Asha has a romantic interest in Logan.
 She and Alec also almost sleep together in one episode, but nothing comes of it.

 Asha makes a brief appearance in the novel After the Dark, where she gives Max some vital information to assist her in rescuing Logan.

 Recurring characters

+Bling

-BlingPortrayed by Peter James Bryant (Seasons 1–2, 14 episodes)When Logan becomes disabled and needed to use a wheelchair, he was assisted by Bling, his live-in physical therapist, up until he meets Phil (Rainn Wilson), in the episode "I and I Am a Camera", who provides him with an exoskeleton allowing him to walk.
+Bling (portrayed by Peter James Bryant (seasons 1–2, 14 episodes)), Logan's live-in physical therapist, assists him when he becomes disabled and needed to use a wheelchair, up until he meets Phil (Rainn Wilson), in the episode "I and I Am a Camera", who provides him with an exoskeleton allowing him to walk.

 Det.
+Matt Sung

-Matt SungPortrayed by Byron Mann (Seasons 1–2, 8 episodes)Det.
-Matt Sung is Logan's trusted police contact who often provides information or otherwise aids him.
+Det.
+Matt Sung (portrayed by Byron Mann (seasons 1–2, 8 episodes)) is Logan's trusted police contact who often provides information or otherwise aids him.
 Matt Sung appears in both seasons in a recurring role.